top image

 What to consider before purchasing the fishing boat of your dreams

-Many first-time boat buyers spend years looking for a fishing boat.
+Many first-time boat buyers spend years looking for a fishing boat - From California to the Outer Banks, and from Florida to Maine, a fishing boat, whether it be bass boat, center console, or more traditional cabin cruiser, fishing boats remain very popular.
 What starts as excitement becomes tedium as they compare and contrast an endless model lineup of motor yachts and bass boats.
 With so many features to consider and so many boat shows offering so many options, the boat buying process can become overwhelming.

 When you’re daydreaming about fishing expeditions, the movie in your head is probably more about reeling in a sailfish or relaxing in your captain’s chair with a beer than about the precise number of rod holders or the particular brand of fish-finder instruments you want.
 Our fishing boat buying guide is here to help you think through your boat requirements and make some decisions that get you on the water sooner.